George W. Hallock House

 George W. Hallock House, also known as The Pillars, is a historic home located at Bath in Steuben County, New York.
-It was built about 1847 in the Greek Revival style.
+It was built in about 1847 in the Greek Revival style.
 Later additions and remodeling in the early 20th century added Colonial Revival elements.
 Built for prominent local resident and banker George W. Hallock, it was also home to his father-in-law Congressman William Spring Hubbell (1801–1873).
-It currently serves as home to Southern Tier Legal Services.
+It currently serves as home to Legal Assistance of Western New York, Inc.®.

 It was listed on the National Register of Historic Places in 2004.